rustwasm/gloo/CONTRIBUTING.md

       `FnOnce`) instead of taking `wasm_bindgen::Closure`s or
       `js_sys::Function`s directly.

+* [ ] If the API can be implemented as a Future / Stream, then it should first be implemented as a callback, with the callback API put into the `callback` submodule.

+     Then the Future / Stream should be implemented using the callback API, and should be put into the `future` or `stream` submodule.

+     Make sure that the callback and Future / Stream APIs properly support cancellation (if it is possible to do so).

 * [ ] Uses nice Rust-y types and interfaces instead of passing around untyped `JsValue`s.